ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ient writer, &#x27;have feli as we feel,
+ent writer, &#x27;have feli as we feel,
 and their fellows were as active as our owr.
 They
 passed away like ij vapor, while nature wore the
 same aspect of beauty as when her Creator com